“20 minutes of action.”

 The Reason for Rape?
 Rapists.

-The apologists would have us believe Rape Culture is a myth, a fabrication created by angry feminists.
-One only needs to check out @EverydaySexism Daily, women document their experiences of sexism, harassment, and assault.
-Rape Culture is NOT a myth.
+The apologists and Incels would have us believe Rape Culture is a myth, a fabrication created by angry feminists.
+One only needs to check out @EverydaySexism where women document their experiences of sexism, harassment, and assault.
 The correlation between an increase in sexual offences and sexual objectification cannot be a coincidence.

-1 in 5 women between the ages of 16 and 59 have experienced some form of sexual violence.
-If you have been fortunate enough not to, a penny to a pound all of you will have experienced some form of sexism.
+Statistics state 1 in 5 women have experienced some form of sexual violence.
+But I’d say it’s more like 5 of 5.
+If I’m wrong and you have been fortunate enough not to, a penny to a pound all of you will have experienced some form of sexism.

 Not Asking For It.